sbaldasty/bedivere/README.md

 ### Bugs
 - [x] Fix concurrent change listener list modifications
 - [x] Citations and sources should not have empty titles
-- [ ] Only allow citation source settings when a citation is selected
+- [x] Only allow citation source settings when a citation and source are selected
 - [ ] Text table cells do not lose focus in time for save

 ### Functionality